csinva/gpt-paper-title-generator/readme.md

-# auto-generating paper titles
+# Auto-generating paper titles

+## Finetuning gpt3

+2022 update -- I guess a lot happened since 2019.

+## Finetuning gpt2 (from 2019 AKA "Back in the day")

 Well, all the cool kids seem to be training their own text bots so here's one which finetunes gpt-2 to generate titles of scientific papers (or anything else).
-All code and instructions are in [scrape_finetune_sample.ipynb](scrape_finetune_sample.ipynb).
+All code and instructions are in [gpt2/scrape_finetune_sample.ipynb](gpt2/scrape_finetune_sample.ipynb).
 Works with python 3.6 and tf 1.15.0.

-## settings for data gathering
+### Settings for data gathering

 - all title-generating models are trained by finetuning the 117M model
 - **ml**: Trained for 1000 steps on article titles from stat.ML betweem 2017-08-01 and 2019-07-01 with 'learning' in the abstract.